-While Text United is a Vienna-based company, we also have a second office in Sarajevo, Bosnia and Herzegovina.
+While Text United is a Vienna-based company, we also have a second office in Sarajevo, Bosnia, and Herzegovina.
 In many ways, Austria and Bosnia and Herzegovina are intertwined.
 One of the aspects which will help us with today’s article is Austria’s linguistic influence on Bosnian that perfectly displays the differences between German and Austrian.

-For example, the majority of car machinery vocabulary is borrowed from German.
+One example of this is that the majority of car machinery vocabulary is borrowed from German.
 Hauba, anlaser, gepek, are all words which German speakers will be able to identify and understand as haube, anlasser, gepäck (hood, starter, luggage).

-This only becomes more evident if you dig deeper, and look at words, such as escajg, šarafciger, morgen, trafika, paradajz, palačinke, karfiol or faširano.
+This becomes even more evident if you dig deeper, and look at words, such as escajg, šarafciger, morgen, trafika, paradajz, palačinke, karfiol or faširano.
 Their German equivalents would be, obviously, Esszeug, Schraubenzieher, Morgen, Trafik, Paradeiser, Palatschinken, Karfiol, and Faschiertes (meal kit, screwdriver, morning, tobacconist, tomato, pancakes, cauliflower, and minced meat).

 German speakers will start seeing the pattern in the above-listed words.
 Words such as Trafik, Paradeiser, Palatschinken, Karfiol, and Faschiertes are not used in Germany, but in Austria, and this is how you can clearly tell that Bosnian was influenced by Austrian German.
-In German, as spoken in Germany, these words would be translated into Kiosk, Tomaten, Pfannkuchen, Blumenkohl, and Hackfleisch.
+In German as spoken in Germany, these words would be translated into Kiosk, Tomaten, Pfannkuchen, Blumenkohl, and Hackfleisch.